antiamoeba/fishoak/_locs/stevenscreek.md

 # Fishing Stevens Creek Reservoir

 To be honest, Stevens Creek Reservoir is not a great place to fish.
-Surrounded by tree-covered hills, it is a pretty place to be, and can be a nice area to take a walk.
+Surrounded by tree-covered hills near Cupertino, it is a pretty place to be, and can be a nice area to take a walk.
 But the fishing is pretty terrible.

 ## About the Lake